isomerpages/enterprisesg-switch/pages/TICKETS.md

 #### **Free Digital Trade Pass: FREE**
 With this ticket, you are entitled to **Only Digital** access to:![](/images/SWITCH%202022%20Landing%20Page/Free%20Digital%20Trade%20Pass%20$0%20.png)
-Join us at the main event of SWITCH, the Flagship Conference, happening from 25 to 28 October 2022.
+Join us at the Flagship Conference, happening from 25 to 28 October 2022.
 Grab your tickets to the event at now!
 ![](/images/SWITCH%202022%20Landing%20Page/9A4143BC-2774-4B6D-9DD9-B545DFFA6242_1_201_a.jpeg)
+(how to embed link into image?)

 We hope to see you there!
+To learn more about the SWITCH Experience, click here. (add link to SWITCH Experience landing page)

 If you need clarification on the ticketing details, get in touch at our **Contact Us** section at the bottom of this page.